Superficial Safety Alignment Hypothesis: Superficial Safety Alignment Hypothesis

-\item \textbf{Refusal mechanisms with reserved fallback options}: Safety alignment generally requires the model to respond with a relatively \textit{standardized refusal format}, which is simpler compared to general alignment, where a wider range of human preferences must be handled.
-The model can further simplify this purpose by effectively \textit{embedding} multiple options of refusal response for all unsafe queries, such as ``I cannot fulfill your request as it violates safety guidelines.'' or ``I am unable to assist with that as I am an AI programmed to follow ethical standards.''

-\item \textbf{Correction of reasoning direction}: Safety alignment also distinguishes itself by its specific goal of teaching the model to choose the \textit{correct reasoning direction}, which involves either \textit{fulfilling} or \textit{refusing} a user’s request based on whether it is safe.
-This process can be interpreted as a simple binary classification task. \end{enumerate} Our \textbf{SSAH} can even provide insight into jailbreak attacks, where models often struggle to defend against adversarial inputs.
-In such cases, attackers typically use manipulative tokens to bypass the model’s safety mechanisms, indicating that the current alignment method can only hold the correct reasoning direction in limited generated tokens.
-However, a potential solution inspired by SSAH suggests that if safety alignment equips the model with the ability to consistently re-select the correct reasoning direction at each step (by re-evaluating the context of previously generated tokens before producing the next one), the model can continue to generate outputs that are both safe and helpful, even in the face of adversarial attempts.
+\textbf{Extending to Jailbreak Attack}.
+Although \textbf{SSAH} is originally proposed to explain how current safety alignment techniques impact models' behavior under direct attack, it also provides insight into \textbf{jailbreak attacks}.
+In such cases, attackers typically use manipulative tokens to bypass the model’s safety mechanisms, indicating that the current alignment method can only hold the correct reasoning direction in a limited generated tokens.
+However, a potential solution inspired by \textbf{SSAH} suggests that if safety alignment enables the model to consistently re-select the correct reasoning direction at each step (by re-evaluating the query and previously generated tokens before producing the next one), the model can continue to generate outputs that are both safe and helpful, even confronted with adversarial attempts.
+This perspective has been validated explicitly by a recent study, which demonstrates its practical effectiveness in mitigating jailbreak attacks~\citep{li2025superficial}.
+This also suggests that improving local consistency (safety) in reasoning can be a key pathway toward building more robust and attack-resilient language models.

-\textbf{Challenges in Proving. } While SSAH provides a more specific focus than SAH, empirically proving it still presents significant challenges.
+\textbf{Challenges in Proving. } While \textbf{SSAH} provides a more specific focus than SAH, empirically proving it still presents significant challenges.
 A key issue is the infeasibility of sampling sufficient outputs to fully capture the model’s distribution of responses across both \textit{safety-aligned} and \textit{non-safety-aligned} models.
 This challenge makes it hard to draw comprehensive and profound conclusions or interpret certain model behaviors solely from benchmark outputs.